pebxcvi/PSHomeCacheDepot/README.md

 > **You WILL get stuck in an update loop if either of these are broken!**

 > [!NOTE]
-> **If you do not see the "`Update via Storage Media" option under System Update, you MUST reboot your PS3 into Safe Mode and perform the update from there.**
+> **If you do not see the "Update via Storage Media" option under System Update, you MUST reboot your PS3 into Safe Mode and perform the update from there.**

 Use the **`PS3UPDAT.PUP`** in the PS3 folder to update your PS3 onto **`HFW`** firmware.
 Follow these steps: